han0147/lightning-bolts/04-onion-routing.md

 but it also eliminates the possibility of probing attacks by the second-to-last node.
 Such attacks could, otherwise, attempt to discover if the receiving peer is the last one by re-sending HTLCs with different amounts/expiries.

 The final node will extract its onion payload from the HTLC it has received and compare its values against those of the HTLC.
+When using trampoline payments, the final node will extract these from the trampoline onion payload.
 See the [Returning Errors](#returning-errors) section below for more details.

 If not for the above, since it need not forward payments, the final node could